4 min read

 Dark leafy greens are supposedly the most nutritionally dense vegetables.
 They come with many health benefits, and kale is no exception.
-What is kale, and what gives it the top position it takes up in so many salad and green juice recipes nowadays?
+What is kale, and what gives it the top position in so many salad and green juice recipes nowadays?
 Join us to explore.

-Kale stems from the plant brassica oleracea, which is also called ‘mustard plant’, and is of the same family as other vegetables such as broccoli, brussels sprouts and cabbage.
-It is a vegetable that is distinguished by its broad, curly leaves, and although it is more commonly seen in its dark green version, it can also be seen in deep purple, blue-green, or red-purple.
-In Hong Kong, there is another vegetable that is quite familiar to kale: ‘gai-lan’, also called ‘Chinese kale’ or ‘Chinese broccoli’, although the nutritional makeup is different due to being grown differently, they are of the same family.
+Kale stems from the plant brassica oleracea, which is also called “mustard plant”, and is of the same family as other vegetables such as broccoli, brussels sprouts and cabbage.
+This vegetable is distinguished by its broad, curly leaves, and although it is more commonly seen in its dark green version, it also comes in deep purple, blue-green or red-purple.
+Another vegetable of the same family, “gai-lan” (also called “Chinese kale” or “Chinese broccoli”), may be more familiar to people in Hong Kong, with different growing conditions and nutritional makeup.

-Here are some of the super health benefits of kale:
+Here are some of the health benefits of kale:

-Kale naturally has good quantities of nutrients such as vitamin A from beta-carotene (an antioxidant that can turn into vitamin A), C, and K, as well as a wide range of key minerals such as magnesium, manganese, iron, copper, and phosphorus, plus other antioxidants.
+Kale naturally has good quantities of nutrients such as vitamin A from beta-carotene (an antioxidant that can turn into vitamin A), C, and K, as well as a wide range of key minerals such as calcium, magnesium and potassium, plus other antioxidants.
 Consuming 1 cup of kale brings you over 100% of the recommended dietary allowance (RDA) of vitamin C, which we need for a good immune system and synthesis of collagen.
-Likewise, for vitamin A, which helps with cell metabolism and supports brain health, one cup of kale can provide over 200% of our RDA!
+Likewise, for vitamin A, which helps with cell metabolism and supports brain health, 1 cup of kale can provide over 200% of our RDA!

-For good vision and healthy eyes, it is important that we have a sufficient intake of beta-carotene and vitamin A. Other than containing these nutrients, kale also contains one of the highest amounts of lutein and zeaxanthin, which are crucial nutrients responsible for shieling eye tissues from UV damage, as well as preventing the chances of developing cataracts and macular degeneration, according to research studies.
+For good vision and healthy eyes, it is important that we have a sufficient intake of beta-carotene and vitamin A. Other than these nutrients, kale also contains abundant lutein and zeaxanthin, which are crucial nutrients responsible for shielding eye tissues from UV damage, as well as preventing the risks of developing cataracts and macular degeneration, according to research studies.